jess-sys/22Docs/docs/criterion.rst

 	}

 As you can see, you can set some params to all the tests with the same suite_name at once.

+.. c:type:: int

+This is an awesome type.